0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

-OK, by now I trulls hope you’ve got all the information and understanding on how this whole AWS works, the main idea, the foundation on which it stands… Legos.
-Time to sit down on the floor and build our pirate ship!
-Reality check - this is far from simple, far from straight forward.
-It has an insane amount of steps, and if you'll miss just one, everything will fall apart.
+# It is time to trully do it

+By now I trulls hope I gave you a good picture of AWS, and if you give yoursefle some time to process all of the previous information, from now on, nothing should look complicated anymore.

+But since you are goign to do this the first time, there is a good chance that the setup won't work the first time.
+If this happens, scrap averythign and start over.
+THere are meny steps in this process, and if you miss one, nothing will wokr.
+Give yourself time, and be patient.
+There is a lot to go thorough.

+# Do it once, and never again

-Before we start working with CodeDeploy we need two things to do in our account that thankfully once done, they don’t need to be changed, edited or redone.
+Before we start working with CodeDeploy we need to do two things in our AWS account.
 We need to create 2 new Roles and 1 custom policy

-The Service
+### The Service Role

-This is a Role that will be used for CodeDeploy, so when you create a new App in the CodeDeploy UI, you can give this auto deployment the rights to perform actions on your behalf.
+This is a Role that will be used by CodeDeploy, this wya when you create a new "App" in the CodeDeploy UI, you can give this setup the rights to perform actions on your behalf.
+In this case you'll give it access to the EC2 Instances.

+Steps to make the Service Role

 1. Go to AWS IAM Roles
 1. Click Create new role
-    2. From the AWS Service Role select AWS CodeDeploy
+1. From the AWS Service Role select AWS CodeDeploy
-    3. Check AWSCodeDeployRole
+1. Check AWSCodeDeployRole
-    4. Click Next Step
+1. Click Next Step
-    5. Name the service however you want, but make sure the name contains the word Service, better identification
+1. Name the service however you want, but make sure the name contains the word Service, better identification
-    6. Click Create role
+1. Click Create role

-The Instance
+### The Instance Role

-This is a Role that will be used for all your EC2 instance to give CodeDeploy installed the chance to perform all the necessary actions on your behalf
+This is a Role that will be used by all the EC2 Instance attached to CodeDeploy

+Steps to make the Instance Role

 1. Go to AWS IAM Roles
 1. Click Create new role
-    2. From the AWS Service Role select Amazon EC2
+1. From the AWS Service Role select Amazon EC2
    1. Check AmazonEC2RoleforAWSCodeDeploy
-        2. Check AutoScalingNotificationAccessRole
+   1. Check AutoScalingNotificationAccessRole
-        3. Check AdministratorAccess
+   1. Check AdministratorAccess
-    3. Click Next Step
+1. Click Next Step
-    4. Name the service however you want, but make sure the name contains the word Instance, better identification
+1. Name the service however you want, but make sure the name contains the word Instance, better identification
-    5. Click Create role
+1. Click Create role

-The GitHub User Policy
+### The GitHub User Policy

 The user that is going to be used on the GitHub side

-- Go to AWS IAM
+1. Go to AWS IAM
-    - Go to Policies
+1. Go to Policies
-    - Click Create Policy
+1. Click Create Policy
-    - Select Create Your Own Policy
+1. Select Create Your Own Policy
-    - Set the Policy Name
+1. Set the Policy Name
-    - Set the Description
+1. Set the Description
-    - Paste the JSON from bello in to Policy Document
+1. Paste the JSON from bello in to Policy Document

 ```
 {